 These checkboxes offer a variety of standard actions used for general file maintenance.

-- Purge+: Purges each drawing of unnecessary and unused lines, fonts, layers, blocks, etc., three times.
+- Purge+: Purges each drawing of unnecessary and unused lines, fonts, layers, blocks, etc., four times.

 - Text Styles: BatchMan will look through all the Land F/X Text Styles in your default Preference Set and update the styles in each drawing to match your current settings for those styles.

 - Make Slide: Shoots a slide of each file.

 The Text Styles option is also available for a single drawing as our Reload All Text Styles (REAT) tool.
 When you use this tool, the Text Styles in the current drawing will be updated to match the active Preference Set.

 10. Save as:

 - No Save: Performs the selected operations on the selected files without saving.
 This allows you to preview your changes without committing to them yet.